In 2017, The Royal Mint revealed a series of base metal UK £5 coins featuring an intriguing range of heraldic creatures called the ‘Queen’s Beasts’.

-Following on from their huge popularity, a brand new series of £5 coins has JUST been announced that will take you back to the time of King Henry VIII and the mighty Tudor dynasty!
+Following on from the huge popularity of those coins, a new series of £5 coins has been revealed, that will take you back to the time of King Henry VIII and the mighty Tudor dynasty!

 Ten heraldic beasts have stood guard, still, and silent on the Moat Bridge of Hampton Court Palace for hundreds of years, representing the royal lineage of King Henry VIII and Jane Seymour.

 The Royal Tudor Beasts series continues with the 2024 UK Tudor Dragon £5.
 The Tudor Dragon is the last of the 10 King’s Beasts you’ll pass on the moat bridge before entering Hampton Court Palace.

 The dragon represents the Welsh lineage of the Tudor dynasty, and has been associated with Wales for centuries since it was adopted by Henry VIII.
 The red dragon even features on the Welsh flag to this day.